rrvt/PreOutpost/README.md

 ## Getting Started

-The Windows PreOUnit7Installer.msi file will install the program.
-PreOutpost must know where Outpost is located and if there are two versions on your system it will allow you to choose which to use.
+The Windows PreOutpostInstaller.msi file will install the program.
+At this time only one version of PreOutpost is produced.
+It should run on Win7, 8 and 10.

 A help file is included.
 Let the author know if the help file needs improving...

 ## Updates

+### Update 2/9/21
+The Library has changed to accomodate RWracesDB and CodeGen, however more extensive changes to the directory structure of this application were made to bring it in line with other applications on my system.
+Also, while older OSes were supported by this application in the past, Outpost itself has moved away from OS's lower than Win7.
+Thus those compilations were sidelined and now there is just one version.

 ### Update 9/10/20
 Library improvement project.
 Changed the Expandable Array classes, added templates for a pointer only